-- The shift lever must be in NEUTRAL. - The towing distance must not exceed 15 miles (24 km). - The towing speed must not exceed 30 mph (48 km/h).
+- The transmission must be in NEUTRAL. - The towing distance must not exceed 15 miles (24 km). - The towing speed must not exceed 30 mph (48 km/h). - DO NOT flat tow any vehicle equipped with an automatic transmission, damage to the drivetrain could result.